Cross-European Winter School On

 About the cross-european school and the theme

-The semi-virtual conference format allows greater geographical participation at low financial and environmental cost, in line with ESCOM's climate policy.
+The virtual conference format allows greater geographical participation at low financial and environmental cost, in line with ESCOM's climate policy.

-The summer school will offer interdisciplinary perspectives on musical ability through presentations, workshops and group research projects.
-Perspectives will range from evolutionary/biological and psychometric to educational and sociological.
+The winter school will offer interdisciplinary perspectives on musical ability through presentations, workshops and group research projects.
+Perspectives will range from psychometric to embodied and from cognitive to educational and sociological.